 Is MyFICO just another gimmick for “free” credit scores?
 Or is it actually the best deal?
 Here’s my unbiased personal review.

 Like you, I’m sick and tired of all these credit score/credit monitoring offers which promise to be free, when in reality they’re a bait ‘n switch.
 What follows is my firsthand MyFICO review.
-They don’t peddle imitation knockoffs like 99% of other scoring websites do.
+They don’t peddle imitation knockoffs like many other scoring websites do.

-November 12, 2013 Update: Previously there were only 2 sources where you could buy authentic FICO scores: MyFico.com and Equifax.
-They charge $19.95 and $23.95, respectively, each time you check.
-That can be expensive if you want to keep regular tabs on it!
+Update: Previously there were only 2 sources where you could buy authentic FICO scores: MyFico.com and Equifax.
+They charge $19.95 each time you check.
+That can be expensive if you want to keep regular tabs on your score.
 I used to recommend them, but now I suggest you get a credit card that provides you free access to your real FICO score on a regular basis as an included benefit.
+As of now, Discover, Barclaycard First National Bank of Omaha and the Wal-Mart credit card give you free access to your FICO score.

 Part One: The enrollment process